On the Paris parking case

 With an estimated 20 million users in Europe alone, micromobility is revolutionising transportation in cities.

 Micromobility is already paving the way for decarbonised cities, with clear environmental and social benefits.
 However, as new modes of transport gain popularity, more vehicles on the road lead to greater safety risks.
 At Captur, we want to dig into the data to see just how well, or poorly, people park.
+Benefits: • Environmental impact on urban air quality and decarbonisation • Reduction of traffic and reduced burden on public transport in cities and towns • Efficient and accessible transportation Challenges: • Cities must evolve infrastructure to accommodate new modes of transportation • Vehicles cluttering streets and causing potential hazards for road users • Requires behaviour change of shifting away from cars and taxis in city centres

 Keeping Paris the 15 minute city

-The future of micromobility in Paris has been debated over the last few months, with concerns around eScooters and eBikes cluttering the streets.
-Captur wants to ensure the safe adoption of micromobility by utilising AI to give riders feedback on their parking in real-time and to monitor potential high risk areas in the city.
+The future of micromobility in Paris has been debated over the last few months, with concerns around e-scooters and e-bikes cluttering the streets.
+Captur wants to ensure the safe adoption of micromobility by utilising AI to give riders feedback on their parking in real time and to monitor potential high-risk areas in the city.

 Parking in Paris